Contamination Bias in Linear Regressions: Solutions

 \section{Solutions}

-We now discuss solutions to the contamination bias problem raised by \Cref{theorem:main-result}.
-We focus on the case of conditionally ignorable treatment assignment (in the sense that \cref{eq:full_ci} holds, and the propensity scores are not degenerate) since solutions that allow for degenerate propensity scores are generally different and have been previously explored in the literature in the context of \ac{DiD} regressions.
-We refer readers to \textcite{de2020two, sun2021estimating, callaway2021difference,borusyak2021revisiting,wooldridge2021mundlak} for such solutions.
+We now discuss three solutions to the contamination bias problem raised by \Cref{theorem:main-result}, each targeting a distinct causal parameter.
+First, in \Cref{sec:estim-aver-treatm}, we discuss estimation of unweighted \acp{ATE}.
+The other two solutions target weighted averages of individual treatment effects using an \acf{EW} scheme in that the weights minimize the semiparametric efficiency bound for estimating weighted \acp{ATE} under homoskedasticity.
+In the second solution, the weights are allowed to vary across treatments, while in the third, they are constrained to be common across treatments.
+In \Cref{sec:effic-weight} we characterize these estimation targets, while in \Cref{sec:guidance} we discuss how to estimate them; we also outline our proposed guidance to researchers in measuring contamination bias.

-We propose three solutions, each identifying a distinct causal parameter.
-First, in \Cref{sec:estim-aver-treatm}, we discuss estimation of \acp{ATE}.
-The other two solutions, discussed in \Cref{sec:effic-weight,sec:est-effic-weight}, estimate weighted averages of individual treatment effects using weights that are easiest to estimate in that they minimize the semiparametric efficiency bound for estimating weighted \acp{ATE} under homoskedasticity.
-If the weights are allowed to vary across treatments, it is optimal to estimate the effect of each $k$ using the partially linear model in \cref{eq:partially_linear}, but in a sample restricted to individuals in the control group and to those receiving treatment $k$.
-If the weights are constrained to be common across treatments, this leads to a new weighted regression estimator.
+Implementing the first solution requires strong overlap (i.e.\ that treatment propensity scores are bounded away from zero and one) while the other two solutions require nonempty overlap, ruling out fully degenerate propensity scores.
+Solutions allowing for degenerate propensity scores require either targeting subpopulations of the treated or adding substantive restrictions on conditional means of treated potential outcomes (beyond \cref{eq:model_based}, which only restricts untreated potential outcomes).
+We refer readers to \textcite{de2020two, sun2021estimating, callaway2021difference,borusyak2021revisiting,wooldridge2021mundlak} for such solutions in the context of \ac{DiD} regressions.